spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* Make the Thread class parse held locks, waited-for locks and waited-for condition variables from the thread dump.
+* Add clickable links from each thread in the thread list to whatever synchronization thingie(s) it is involved with (if any).

-* List all synchronization things at the end; both locks and condition variables in the same list.
-For each, list who's holding it, who's waiting for the lock, and who's waiting for notification.
-All references should be clickable.
-And there should be clickable links from each thread in the thread list to whatever synchronization thingie it is involved with.
+* If one thread is holding multiple locks, this should be noted in the synchronizers section for all involved locks.
+Add a "Related locks" header to the involved locks, listing which the other locks are held simultaneously with this one.

 * Add a table of contents before the first section, making sure only the visible sections are in it.